MahmoudAshours/2021Plan/readme.md

 - [ ] Learning quick intro about docker , Devops etc..

 ## Books
+Each topic in every book can be written & summarized into an article.

 - [ ] Finishing Clean code book (with explanation on YT).
+- [ ] Finishing Linux Basics for hackers book.
+- [ ] Finishing Head first Design Patterns book.
+- [ ] Finishing Flutter recipes book.
+- [ ] Finishing Practical flutter book.

 ## WatchOs
 - [ ] Complete mastering of Tizen OS